 A US Army Foreign Area Officer, he has served in a variety of staff, command, and policy support assignments in Washington, DC and overseas.
 He has helped shape interagency discussion and national-policy options for transitions in Iraq, Afghanistan, Turkey, Israel, and the Palestinian Authority.
 His areas of expertise include defense policy and strategy, strategic culture, the Middle East, NATO and Europe, and Central Asia.
 Outzen graduated cum laude with a BA from Dartmouth College in 1989, and holds an MA in national strategic affairs from the Naval Postgraduate School as well as an MS in national security resourcing from the NDU’s Eisenhower School of National Security and Resources Strategy.
-He is currently a PhD candidate at George Mason University’s Schar School of Policy and Government.
+He also holds a PhD from George Mason University’s Schar School of Policy and Government.
 He is a distinguished graduate of the Eisenhower School and a graduate of the US Army Command and General Staff College at Fort Leavenworth in Kansas.

 Outzen has published dozens of articles and book chapters on language, culture, strategy, and Middle Eastern affairs.
 Outzen speaks Turkish, Arabic, Hebrew, and German, and has spent over a decade serving in US military and diplomatic missions overseas including combat operations in Iraq and Afghanistan.
 His military service has also included tours in the Office of the Secretary of Defense and on the Joint Staff, and service as military attaché in Afghanistan and Israel.